baileyrosen3/crawl4ai/README.md

     Before running, you can adjust the configuration variables at the top of `crawler_script.py`:

     - `start_url`: The initial URL to begin crawling.
-    - `base_doc_path`: The base URL path for the documentation section you want to crawl (used for filtering).
+    - `base_doc_path`: An example variable, often used to define a base URL path for filtering crawled pages.
-    - `max_docs`: The maximum number of documentation pages to crawl.
+    - `max_docs`: The maximum number of pages to crawl.
     - `output_dir`: The directory where the crawled Markdown files will be saved.

 4.  **Running the Script:**